ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## allow_nullable_key {#allow-nullable-key}

-Enables or disables [Nullable](../../sql-reference/data-types/nullable.md#data_type-nullable) type as keys in [MergeTree](../../engines/table-engines/mergetree-family/mergetree.md#table_engines-mergetree) tables.
+Allows using of the [Nullable](../../sql-reference/data-types/nullable.md#data_type-nullable)-typed values in a sorting and a primary key for [MergeTree](../../engines/table-engines/mergetree-family/mergetree.md#table_engines-mergetree) tables.

 Possible values:

-- 1 — `Nullable` type is allowed as keys.
+- 1 — `Nullable`-type expressions are allowed in keys.
-- 0 — `Nullable` type is not allowed as keys.
+- 0 — `Nullable`-type expressions are not allowed in keys.

 Default value: `0`.